fatihsokmen/android-icecast-broadcast/README.md

 This will generate also native libs.

 ###Formats###
-Mp3 is the only format is currently supported but vorbiss ogg will be added as an alternative container/encoder.
+Mp3 is the only format that is currently supported but vorbiss ogg will be added as an alternative container/encoder.
+Vorbis and ogg native libraries included and working without limitation.